fontconfig on 160 DPI

 changes did show the difference.

-Nowadays I use Liberation Mono
+Nowadays I use Liberation Mono font (11.5pt) in alacritty.
+And it

 looked reasonable until the regression.

-Freetype algorithms
+freetype algorithms

 So what do these options do?
 I found a nice visual explanation for some of them here:

-uses various brightness of white to simulate smoother curves on pixel grid.
+antialiasuses various brightness of white to simulate smoother curves on pixel grid.
 Probably the most important option to get the smooth curves.
-And also the source of “blurred” effect when done wrong.subpixel
+And the source of “blurred” effect when done wrong.subpixelrendering exploits the fact that each LCD monitors’ pixel consists ofsubpixels(pixels within pixel!) of a particular color (Red,Green,Blue) which you can manipulate separately.

 Anti-aliasing

 Anti-aliasing sounds straightforward: use varying brightness to simulate smooth boundaries.
-As long as you can still distinguish indiviual pixels on the monitor you will clearly see the effect.
+As long as you can still distinguish individual pixels on the monitor you will clearly see the effect.
 And even if you don’t chances are that text without anti-aliasing will look less even (jumping letter height).

-Subpixel rendering
+subpixel rendering

-Sub-pixel rendering is less intuitive: it relies on the fact that each
+subpixel rendering is less intuitive: it relies on the fact that each

-sections in different parts of the pixel (subpixels).
+Blue sections in different parts of the pixel (subpixels).
 There are

 various subpixel patterns used for different devices.

-The simplest of is vertical RGB
+The simplest of is vertical RGB.
+This topology is conveyed to

-via fonts.fontconfig.subpixel.rgba = "rgb";
+freetype via fonts.fontconfig.subpixel.rgba = "rgb"; NixOS option.

-In this case use of subpixel rendering increases rendering resolution 3 times!
-But only in horizontal dimension (and with coloring caveats).
+In this case use of subpixel rendering increases rendering resolution 3

-Each subpixel’s intensity is set by pixel’s RGB
+Each subpixel intensity is set by pixel’s RGB values from 0 to 256.

 is magic.